ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 "I wasn't sure what would happen to her.
 I could only see the outcome of the roles bigger than the one she played in, and I know it was unfair to her for me to put that on her."

 "Don't thank me for that."
-Dain hisses.
+Dain bites.

 He grabs the cup of coffee Aaric had brought him and downs it before changing the subject, "What are the odds, you think, that my father tries to sabotage my Wing during War Games?"

 Aaric gives him one of those *let's-be-serious* looks.

-"Probably highly, especially considering he operates with the brain capacity of Halden at his age."
+"Highly, especially considering he operates with the brain capacity of Halden in his old age."

 Dain drops his head back to glare at the ceiling.